PART 1 - Program Description

 Eligible activities include:

-• Rehabilitation and\or construction of commercial, residential or industrial property.
+• Renovation, rehabilitation and\or construction of commercial, residential, or industrial property

-• Beautification of public or private open space, including trees and shrubs, rain gardens, benches, play equipment, bicycle parking, and lighting.
-Creative placemaking / placekeeping capital improvement activities, including public art and creative public infrastructure improvements, especially those located in a Cultural Destination Area.
+• Beautification of public or private open space, including trees and shrubs, rain gardens, benches, play equipment, bicycle parking, and lighting that are site-specific and have a life expectancy of 7+ years.
+Creative placemaking / placekeeping capital improvement activities, including public art and creative public infrastructure improvements, especially those that contribute to cultural diversity.

 Ineligible Activities: